bigskysoftware/missing/www/docs/70-layout.md

 Add some padding with <dfn>`.padding`</dfn>, or a margin with
 <dfn>`.margin`</dfn>.

-Add padding or margin in specific axes with these classes:
+Add padding or margin in specific axes with these classes.
+The amount of margin or padding is determined by the [density utilities][].

  - <dfn>`.margin`</dfn>
  - <dfn>`.margin-inline`</dfn>